Chicken, Bacon and Mushroom Pasta

 - 1/2 teaspoon crushed red pepper flakes

 - 1 teaspoon dried basil

 - 1/4 cup half and half

 - Grated parm and crushed red pepper flake, for serving

 Bring a large pot of salted water to boil.
 Cook pasta according to package instructions.
 Drain and set aside.

 Stir in half and half and reserved chicken with any accumulated juices.
-Add pasta to the pan (or vice versa if your pan is not big enough to hold the pasta) and toss to combine.
+Add pasta to the pan and toss to combine.